 Fundraising Essentials and Strategic Talent Management

+Through a career in higher education, healthcare, and community nonprofits, Carol has developed an expertise across a broad spectrum of advancement activities.
 As Senior Director, Philanthropy, at San Diego Humane Society, Carol raises the significant gifts that are essential to a cause she is passionate about while leading a team of planned, foundation, and major giving professionals.
+Additionally, Carol plays a significant role in developing the organization’s coming comprehensive campaign.

 Connect with Carol on LinkedIn.